ninchat/ninchat-api/master.md

 #### [`create_session`](api.md#create_session)

 1. A new puppet user is created by default.
+The optional `puppet_attrs` parameter is supported.

 2. If the `user_id` parameter is specified, an existing puppet user is logged in.
 (Note that the mode flag is not used.)